 Remove Anxiety Triggers

 Certain triggers usually cause timid dogs to become anxious.
-So, by taking steps to remove those triggers from your home environment, you can help to ease your dog’s anxiety and make him more relaxed and less shy.
+So, by taking steps to remove those triggers from your home environment, you can help ease your dog’s anxiety and make him more relaxed and less shy.

 For example, if your dog is afraid of your vacuum cleaner, wait to vacuum your home until your dog has been taken out for a walk by another family member.